mim-ml-teaching/public-rc-2025-26/docs/lab6-public/lab6.md

 - more about MuJoCo
 - how to control a robot from python

+In this lab, we also expect you to take care of the environment on your own.

+We encourage you to use `uv`, as it's the default package manager for the course, but the choice is yours.

 ## Steps

 1. Run MuJoCo with a simple robot